ceu-lang/ceu/docs/manual/v0.20/docs/statements/loops.md

         An optional positive number added or subtracted towards the limit.
         If the step is omitted, it assumes the value `1`.
         If the direction is `->`, the step is added, otherwise it is subtracted.

     If the interval is not specified, it assumes the default `[0 -> _]`.

-The numeric iterator executes as follows:
+A numeric iterator executes as follows:

 - **initialization:**
     The starting endpoint is assigned to the control variable.
-    If the starting enpoint is open, the control variable accumulates a step.
+    If the starting enpoint is open, the control variable accumulates a step immediately.

 - **iteration:**
-    1. **limits test:**
+    1. **limit check:**
         If the control variable crossed the finishing endpoint, the loop terminates.
     2. **body execution:**